clue/commander/README.md

 Note that arguments that start with a dash (`-`) are not simply accepted in the user input, because they may be confused with (optional) options (see below).
-If users wish to process arguments that start with a dash (`-`), they may use a double dash separator (`--`), as everything after this separator will be processed as-is.
+If users wish to process arguments that start with a dash (`-`), they either have to use filters (see below) or may use a double dash separator (`--`), as everything after this separator will be processed as-is.
 See also the last examples above that demonstrate this behavior.

 You can use one the predefined filters to limit what values are accepted like this: